 Child support is money paid by the non-custodial parent to the parent or caretaker with physical custody to assist with the costs of caring for the child.
-Child support can also include health insurance, including dental coverage, whenever such coverage is available at a “reasonable cost,” as determined by the hearing officer or the judge.1 The custodial parent may apply for child support even without a court order or an agreement establishing custody.
-A person interested in seeking child support should contact the Department of Justice, Division of Paternity and Child Support (P&CS).
+Child support can also include health insurance and dental coverage whenever such coverage is available at a “reasonable cost,” as determined by the hearing officer or the judge.1 The custodial parent may apply for child support even without a court order or an agreement establishing custody although for unmarried couples, paternity may have to be established.2

 Until what age does child support have to be paid?

 At a minimum, child support must be paid until the child turns 18.
 A judge can order that the payments continue between ages 18 and 22 if:

 - the child is regularly attending an accredited school, or a school approved by the court, leading to a high school diploma or its equivalent;

 - the child is regularly attending a course of vocational technical training either as part of a regular school program or under special arrangements adapted to the individual child’s needs; or

 - the child is a full-time student in a college, university, or area school, or has been accepted for admission to a college, university, or area school and the next regular term has not yet begun.1

 If the child is dependent because of a physical or mental disability, child support can be ordered to be paid no matter the child’s age.1